-- 2.2 Do you, or any person connected with the bidder, have a relationship with any person who is employed by the procuring institution?
-YES/NO - 2.2.1 If so, furnish particulars:
+2.2 person who is employed by the procuring institution?
+YES/NO 2.2.1 If so, furnish particulars:

 2 the power, by one person or a group of persons holding the majority of the equity of an enterprise, alternatively, the person/s having the deciding vote or power to influence or to direct the course and decisions of the enterprise.